nandzz/Jump-SwiftUI-Coordinator/README.md

 }
 ```

-> By Having an idle action inside the enum of actions we are able to assign the init the path without a given action.
+> By Having an idle action inside the enum of actions we are able to init the path without a given action.

 ### `Dispatch the actions`

-From the view we can now dispatch actions to the coordinator
+Now from the view we can dispatch actions to the coordinator

 ```swift